St. Tammany Parish Public Schools

-St. Tammany Parish Public Schools is a public school district serving the children of St. Tammany Parish, located along the Northshore banks of Lake Pontchartrain in southeast Louisiana, United States.
+St. Tammany Parish Public Schools (STPPS) is a public school district serving the children of St. Tammany Parish, located along the Northshore banks of Lake Pontchartrain in southeast Louisiana, United States.
 The district's Central Office is located in downtown Covington, on the site of the original Covington High School and the former sites of the Covington Grammar School and C.J.
 Schoen Middle School.
 The district also has an annex location in Slidell, Louisiana, to serve the east side of St. Tammany Parish.

+The district is entirely in, and includes all of, the parish.

 STPPS was again rated as an "A" district by the Louisiana Department of Education in 2017.
 The fifth-largest school district in the state, St. Tammany Parish Public Schools serves nearly 39,000 students in 55 schools.
 It is the largest employer in St. Tammany Parish, employing more than 5,800 people.
 All STPPS teachers are certified with more than 50 percent of all teachers holding a master's degree or more.
 In 2018-2019, STPPS students posted an average composite score of 21.2 on the ACT, leading the state of Louisiana.

 St. Tammany Parish Public School System programs, students, and employees are widely recognized throughout the nation.
 Students continue to score above national and state levels on standardized tests used to measure student achievement.
 A majority of graduates choose to further their education and are accepted at colleges and universities throughout the country.

 In addition to being a leader in education, the St. Tammany Parish Public School System is an economic engine for the region and a good steward of taxpayer dollars.
 It has the highest bond rating of any public school board in Louisiana.